D7EAD/CoinGecko/documentation/README.md

 <p>Below you can find a few quick examples using CoinGecko.</p>
 <p><i>For documentation regarding individual functions, refer to the appropriate folder above.</i></p>
 <br>
-<p>All functions (except ping) return a gecko::web::response upon completion.
+<p>All functions (except ping) return a <code>gecko::web::response</code> struct upon completion.
 You can find the definition of the struct and its members below:

 ```c
 typedef struct response {